7th meeting of the Domestic Advisory Group for the EU-Colombia and Peru FTA

-The 14th meeting of the EU Advisory Group for the EU-Central America Association Agreement took place on 14 January 2019 in Brussels.
+The 11th meeting of the EU Advisory Group for the EU-Central America Association Agreement took place on 25 January in Brussels.
 Please click on the programme tab to consult the topics on the agenda.

-During the meeting, the EU DAG discussed with a representative of the European Commission the preparation for the meetings with Korea under the trade and sustainable development chapter.
-Preparations of the 7th meeting of the EU-Korea Civil Society Forum in Brussels were also discussed, along with the state of play of the government consultations.
+During the meeting, the EU DAG discussed with a representative of the European Commission the preparation for the meetings with Korea under the trade and sustainable development chapter, as well as about the current business environment in Korea and presentation of the white paper of the European Chamber of Commerce in Korea.
+Preparations of the 6th meeting of the EU-Korea Civil Society Forum in Seoul were also discussed.